 Key audit matters are those matters that, in my professional judgement, were of most significance in my audit of the financial report of the current period.
-I addressed these matters in the context of my audit of the financial report, and in forming my opinion thereon, and I do not provide a separate opinion on these matters.
+I addressed these matters in the context of my audit of the financial report as a whole, and in forming my opinion thereon, and I do not provide a separate opinion on these matters.